It’s been a doozy of a week, attempting to unravel from what I was late to realize was not a healthy relationship.

 What is a Defense Mechanism?

-Defense mechanisms are unconscious strategies you may employ to separate and protect yourself from unpleasant events, actions, threats, thoughts, or unwanted feelings, such as guilt or shame.
+Defense mechanisms are unconscious strategies for separating and protecting yourself from unpleasant events, actions, threats, thoughts, or unwanted feelings, such as guilt or shame.

 Defense mechanisms are ways you react to situations that bring up negative emotions.
-When you experience a stressor, your subconscious monitors the situation to see if it might lead to emotional harm and may react with a defense mechanism to protect you or help you put distance between yourself and anything you don’t want to experience or take accountability for.
+When you experience a stressor, your subconscious monitors the situation to see if it might lead to emotional harm.
+It may react with a defense mechanism to protect you or help you distance yourself from anything you don’t want to experience or take accountability for.

-Defense mechanisms may allow you to navigate painful experiences by deploying strategies of self-deception to avoid the discomfort.
-The unacceptable thought or emotion may be denied or rationalized or projected onto someone else.
+Defense mechanisms may allow you to navigate painful experiences by deploying strategies of self-deception to avoid discomfort.
+The unacceptable thought or emotion may be denied, rationalized, or projected onto someone else.

 Essential Oils for Skin Inflammation and Acne

 - Denial: Pretending that negative experiences haven’t occurred or refusing to recognize or acknowledge something has occurred or is currently occurring that would lead to anxiety.
-If you are in denial, you may block or reject external events or circumstances from your mind so that you don’t have to deal with the painful feelings or emotional impact.
-Denial can involve a flat-out rejection of the existence of a fact or reality or might involve admitting that something is true, but minimizing its importance.
+If you are in denial, you may block or reject external events or circumstances from your mind so you don’t have to deal with the painful feelings or emotional impact.
+Denial can involve a flat-out rejection of the existence of a fact or reality or admitting that something is true, but minimizing its importance.
 In other words, denial helps you avoid events.
-Sometimes people will accept reality and the seriousness of the fact, but they will deny their own responsibility and instead blame other people or other outside forces.
+Sometimes, people will accept reality and the seriousness of the fact, but they will deny their responsibility and instead blame other people or outside forces.

 - Repression: Acts to keep difficult thoughts or unpleasant information from entering into conscious awareness.
 Instead of facing potentially upsetting thoughts and painful memories or taking accountability for your behavior or actions, you may choose to hide them in hopes of forgetting them entirely.
 However, these memories don’t just disappear; they continue to influence our behavior.
 For example, a person who has repressed memories of abuse suffered as a child may later have difficulty forming relationships.

-- Rationalization: Involves justifying a mistake, unacceptable behavior or problematic feeling with seemingly logical reasons or explanations, which may allow you to avoid the true reasons for the behavior.
-You may even attempt to explain undesirable behaviors with your own set of “facts” which may allow you to feel comfortable with the choice you made, even if you know on another level it’s not right.
-For example, you might rationalize a poor work review by blaming your boss rather than taking accountability for your own performance.
+- Rationalization: Involves justifying a mistake, unacceptable behavior, or problematic feeling with seemingly logical reasons or explanations, which may allow you to avoid the valid reasons for the behavior.
+You may even attempt to explain undesirable behaviors with your own “facts,” which may make you comfortable with your choice, even if you know it’s not right on another level.
+For example, you might rationalize a poor work review by blaming your boss rather than taking accountability for your performance.
 Rationalization not only prevents anxiety, but it may also protect self-esteem and self-concept.
-When trying to explain success or failure, you may use this defense mechanism to attribute achievement to your own qualities and skills while failures are blamed on other people or outside forces.
+When explaining success or failure, you may use this defense mechanism to attribute achievement to your qualities and skills, while failures are blamed on other people or outside forces.

 - Intellectualization: Focusing on the intellectual rather than emotional consequences of a situation.
-This works to reduce anxiety by thinking about events in a cold, clinical way.
+This reduces anxiety by thinking about events in a cold, clinical way.
 It allows you to avoid thinking about the stressful, emotional aspect of the situation and instead focus only on the intellectual component.
-For example, in the face of a potentially concerning medical diagnosis, you might focus on learning everything about the condition in order to avoid distress and remain distant from the reality of the situation and your feelings about it.
+For example, in the face of a potentially concerning medical diagnosis, you might focus on learning everything about the condition to avoid distress and remain distant from the reality of the situation and your feelings about it.

 - Suppression: Consciously repressing unpleasant or unwanted information from your awareness.
 For example, if you were abused as a child, you may push it out of your mind or memory as a protective measure.